chipster/chipster-openshift/k3s/README.md

 ### Updates

 If you are going to maintain a Chipster server, you should subscribe at least to the [chipster-annoncements](https://chipster.csc.fi/contact.shtml) email list to get notifications about new features and critical vulnerabilities.
-Consider subsribing to the [chipster-tech](https://chipster.csc.fi/contact.shtml) list too to share your experiences and learn from others.
+Consider subscribing to the [chipster-tech](https://chipster.csc.fi/contact.shtml) list too to share your experiences and learn from others.

 TODO How to follow vulnerabilities in Ubuntu, Helm and K3s?